icesi-ops/sd-exam1/README.md

 mkdir ./playbooks/glusterfs/vars
 mkdir ./playbooks/glusterfs/templates
 ```
-### then create the glusterfs variables file 🧾
+### Then create the glusterfs variables file 🧾
-Open the file whit any editor (in this example  I use VSCode)
+Open the file with any editor (in this example  I use VSCode)
 ``` bash
 code ./playbooks/glusterfs/vars/variables.yml
 ```
-here we storage the ips of the master node (database), their workers  (web-servers) and the mount folder for the sdb1 filesystem
+Here we storage the IPs of the master node (database), its workers  (web-servers) and the mount folder for the sdb1 filesystem
 ```yaml
 master: "192.168.33.50"
 node1: "192.168.33.11"